muthukub/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f5-observability-first/README.md

 - large workflow rewrites
 - broad prompt overhauls
-- aggressive policy changes
 - random retry loops
-- “let’s just upgrade the model” reactions
+- “just upgrade the model” reactions

 Those may create movement, but they do not solve the first problem if the failure path is still hidden.